 “Liberty Head” Art Print – (Joe Wilson)

 It felt like the whole world went nuts when the original teaser trailer for the movie was released, so it’s not surprising to see that a LOT of Cloverfield art features that magnificent lady who felt the wrath of the monster first … The Statue of Liberty.
-Her decapitated head being effortlessly flung towards the main characters remains an iconic movie moment, and Joe’s classy poster puts her demise front and centre, while keeping the beast nicely hidden in the background, surrounded by dust and destruction.
+Her decapitated head being effortlessly flung toward the main characters remains an iconic movie moment, and Joe’s classy poster puts her demise front and centre, while keeping the beast nicely hidden in the background, surrounded by dust and destruction.
 Very atmospheric and brilliantly illustrated!

 THE NEW COLOSSUS – (Rob Loukotka aka Fringe Focus)

 A very eye-catching and clever piece by Rob, who not only manages to successfully illustrate a moment we didn’t get to see in the movie, but he also does it in such a way that instantly puts a smile on your face.
-The positioning of the creature brings its head perfectly into alignment with the top of the damaged statue, and you just KNOW that it’s seconds away from angrily launching that recently removed metallic cranium towards Manhattan island!
+The positioning of the creature brings its head perfectly into alignment with the top of the damaged statue, and you just KNOW that it’s seconds away from angrily launching that recently removed metallic cranium toward Manhattan island!

 Retro Games With Modern Themes: Cloverfield – (Penney Design)